hasundue/flash/README.md

 # flash

-Framework for building cloud service APIs efficiently with Denoflare
+A framework to build cloud service APIs in a flash with Denoflare